 The HRC introduced the Liley Medal in 2004, in recognition of Sir William Liley, KCMG, BMedSc, MBChBPhD FRZNZ, FRCOG (1929 - 1983) and his leadership of scientific endeavour in New Zealand.
 We annually present the Liley Medal to a recipient whose recent research has made an outstanding contribution to the health and medical sciences.

-Nominations for the 2014 Liley Medal are now open.
+Nominations for the 2014 Liley Medal have now closed.

-The HRC is now seeking nominations for the Liley Medal for 2014.
-This award is presented to a recipient who has had research published in the previous calendar year (January to December 2013) that has made a significant contribution to health and medical science.
+The Liley Medal is presented to a recipient who has had research published in the previous calendar year (January to December 2013) that has made a significant contribution to health and medical science.

 This year the award will be presented at the 2014 Research Honours Dinner at Te Papa, Wellington, on Wednesday, 26 November.